Snapchat/KeyDB-docs/docs/config-file.md

 #
 # --- SECURITY WARNING ---
 #
-# If you plan to put Redis on the internet in a publicly accessible address
+# If you plan to put KeyDB on the internet in a publicly accessible address
 # to server Gopher pages MAKE SURE TO SET A PASSWORD to the instance.
 # Once a password is set:
 #